Fixed points of nonnegative neural networks: Fixed points of -neural networks

-One of the practical implications of Proposition~\ref{proposition.primitive} is that we can often obtain a simple numerical certificate of uniqueness of the fixed point of a neural network by simply computing $T^m(0)$ for some sufficiently large $m$, as formally described below.
+One of the practical implications of Proposition~\ref{proposition.primitive} is that we can obtain a simple numerical certificate of uniqueness of the fixed point of a monotonic and weakly scalable nonnegative neural network $T$ with concave activation functions, by simply computing $T^m(0)$ for some sufficiently large $m$, as formally described below.
+It is also important to note that in such a case, the network $T$ needs only to be monotonic and weakly scalable to have a unique fixed point if $\rho( T_\infty)<1$, which is a stronger result than the one given in Corollary~\ref{uniqulo}, which requires scalability of the network.

-\begin{corollary} Assume that a neural network $T:\sgens{k}_+\to \sgens{k}_+$ uses only activation functions that are concave in the nonnegative orthant.
-Further assume that all weights and biases are nonnegative.
-If there exists $m\in\mathbb{N}$ such that $T^m(0)\gg 0$, then the extended neural network $H:\sgens{k}_+\to \sgens{k}_+:x\mapsto T^m(x)$ satisfy conditions (A3)-(A5), $T$ has a fixed point if and only if $\rho( T_\infty) < 1$, and the fixed point is positive and unique if it exits. \end{corollary} \proof Since weights and biases are nonnegative by assumption, we can use standard arguments in convex analysis \cite[p.
-86]{boyd} to show that the mapping $H:\sgens{k}_+\to\sgens{k}_+: x\mapsto T^m(x)$ is concave.
-Furthermore, $H$ is necessarily a positive mapping because, by monotonicity of $T$, $\forall x\in\sgens{k}~H(x)= T^m(x)\ge T^m(0)\gg 0$.
-Concavity and positivity of $H$ in the nonnegative orthant implies conditions (A3)-(A5) \cite[Proposition~1]{cavalcante2015elementary}, and the remaining statements of the Corollary follow from Proposition~\ref{proposition.primitive}, points 2) and 3). \IEEEQEDhere
+\begin{corollary} Consider a neural network $T$ of the form (\ref{dnn}) with nonnegative weight matrices and biases.
+Assume that the activation functions are selected from the continuous scalar concave activation functions in lists (L1)-(L2) in Remark \ref{activ} [from Proposition \ref{sr}, $T$ is an $(A_{0,1,2})$-neural network].
+If there exists $m\in\mathbb{N}$ such that $T^m(0)\gg 0$, then $T$ has a fixed point if and only if $\rho(T_\infty)<1.$ Furthermore, the fixed point is unique and positive. \end{corollary} \proof Let $f_1,f_2\colon\sgens{k_1}_+\to\sgens{}_+$ be nonnegative concave functions and let $t\in (0,1).$ We note that, by [Lemma 1]\cite{Cavalcante2019}, they are $(A_{0,1,2})$-functions.
+From concavity of $f_1$ one has

-Next, we proceed to study the existence and shape of the fixed point set of neural networks that do not necessarily fall into the settings of the previous corollary, e.g., if not all activation functions of a neural network $T$ are concave in the nonnegative orthant.